Chart Color Schemes

 Exmouth lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Exmouth's population is estimated at around 3,349 as of November 2025.
-This reflects an increase of 543 people (19.4%) since the 2021 Census, which reported a population of 2,806 people.
-The change is inferred from the resident population of 3,342 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 47 validated new addresses since the Census date.
-This level of population equates to a density ratio of 49 persons per square kilometer.
-Exmouth's 19.4% growth since the 2021 census exceeded the SA4 region (7.7%), along with the national average, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 47.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+As of Feb 2026, the population of Exmouth is estimated at around 3,371, reflecting a 20.1% increase since the 2021 Census which reported a population of 2,806 people.
+This change is inferred from AreaSearch's estimation of the resident population at 3,342 following examination of the latest ERP data release by the ABS in June 2024, and an additional 54 validated new addresses since the Census date.
+The population density ratio is 49 persons per square kilometer.
+Exmouth's growth exceeded the SA4 region (8.1%) and the national average, marking it as a growth leader.
+Population growth was primarily driven by interstate migration contributing approximately 47.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Looking at population projections moving forward, an above median population growth of regional areas nationally is projected.
-The Exmouth statistical area (Lv2) is expected to increase by 628 persons to 2041, reflecting a gain of 14.7% in total over the 17 years.
+For areas not covered by this data and post-2032 estimations, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Looking ahead, an above median population growth is projected for regional areas nationally, with Exmouth expected to increase by 632 persons to 2041, reflecting a gain of 14.2% over the 17 years.

 Frequently Asked Questions - Population